HuiyanRoy/llm/model-installation/granite4_tiny_preview_llama_cpp_guide.md

 This will let you view CPU, memory, and GPU usage in real time.

 ## Explore Other Model Variants
-You can find additional quantized versions and configurations of **Granite 4.0 Tiny (Preview)** on Hugging Face: https://huggingface.co/mrutkows/granite-4.0-tiny-preview-GGUF/tree/main
+You can find a full list of different Granite 4.0 Tiny preview versions in GGUF format here: https://huggingface.co/mrutkows/granite-4.0-tiny-preview-GGUF/tree/main

 Safetensors are available here: https://huggingface.co/ibm-granite/granite-4.0-tiny-preview/tree/main